GoogleCloudPlatform/podcast/site/content/post/episode-43-grpc-with-brandon-philips/index.md

 - Emulator for Datastore [docs](https://cloud.google.com/datastore/docs/tools/datastore-emulator)

-{{< transcript "FRANCESC: Hi, and welcome to episode number 43 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 43 of the weekly Google Cloud podcast.
 I am Francesc Campoy and I'm here with my colleague, Mark Mandel.
 Hey, Mark." >}}
 MARK: Hey, Francesc.
 How are you doing today?

 FRANCESC: I am, as always, very happy.
 Very happy.
 We have one of my friends Brandon Philips, CTO of CoreOS.